shamimfewd/shamimfewd/README.md

 ### Hi there 👋, my name is Shamim Mahmud
 #### Front-End Web Developer

 👋 Hello there!
-I'm Shamim Mahmud a dedicated and enthusiastic front-end developer with a strong foundation in React.js.
-As an entry-level professional, I bring a fresh perspective and an eagerness to learn and grow within the dynamic field of web development.

- where I gained a solid understanding of web development fundamentals and honed my skills in JavaScript, HTML, and CSS.
-During my academic journey, I developed a keen interest in building intuitive and user-friendly interfaces using React.js.

-Although I'm an entry-level developer, I have had the opportunity to gain practical experience through internships and personal projects.
-Through these experiences, I've strengthened my proficiency in React.js by creating responsive web applications and collaborating with cross-functional teams to deliver high-quality products.
-I am highly adaptable, eager to take on new challenges and thrive in fast-paced environments that encourage innovation.
+I'm Shamim Mahmud
+I'm a junior front-end web developer with a passion for creating great websites.
+I work with React.js to build interactive and user-friendly web applications.
+I also handle back-end tasks for CRUD operations using Node.js, Express.js, and MongoDB.

 Skills: REACT / JS / HTML / CSS

 - 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on github
+- 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about frontend development